 Rio Tinto plc (NYSE: RIO)

-Both CEO Ablanese and Elliott departed from their positions shortly after the board’s decision.
+Both CEO Albanese and CFO Elliott departed from their positions shortly after the board’s decision.
 Rio Tinto ultimately sold RTCM for a mere $50 million after recording an additional $470 million RTCM writedown.

 Hagens Berman purchases advertisements on search engines, social media sites and other websites.
 Transmission of the information contained or available through this website is not intended to create, and receipt does not constitute, an attorney-client relationship.
 If you seek legal advice or representation by Hagens Berman, you must first enter a formal agreement.
 All information contained in any transmission is confidential and Hagens Berman agrees to protect information against unauthorized use, publication or disclosure.
 This site is regulated by the Washington Rules of Professional Conduct.